zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 200] (#msdiv200) {#msdiv200 .ref .msdiv} (16 - 11)

 [APZ 200.1] (#apz200 .1) {#apz200 .1 .ref .apz} "About Parasites
-They shall not be alarmed by their fearies” except those of the hosts and the hosts.
+They shall not be alarmed by their fearies" except those of the hosts and the hosts.
 A Buddha, Dhamma, Sanadhara, a Buddha, a Sangkaha
 Saw.
 They question or critique the monks.
 Dhirma or Ennaha.
 Banninahua.
 The reproach is the reproach.
 Kitten, Persecution, Persecution